jssteinberg/some-makeup/README.md

 Plan v1:

-- Consider adding to default.css (seems like only applies if words can't be hyphenated):
+- [v] Consider adding to default.css (seems like only applies if words can't be hyphenated):

 	```css
 	overflow-wrap: anywhere;
 	```

+	- [ ] publish

 - Check support for `…-block`/`…-inline`.
 If good, then use.